Le-Technologue/42-Push-Swap/README.md

 - Parsing uses a merge sort to check for doubles and attribute keys to each our values.
 - Said keys correspond to the position of our ordered elements.
 Facilitating sorting, checking and optimisation down the line.
 - Stack structure is achieved thanks to arrays.
-This data structure was favored over linked lists since we know the maximum size of our stacks from the get go, making memory reallocations unnecessary and taking advantage of cache processor optimisation for shifting/rotation of values.
+	- This data structure was favored over linked lists since we know the maximum size of our stacks from the get go, making memory reallocations unnecessary and taking advantage of cache processor optimisation for shifting/rotation of values.

 ## Optimization ~ ( the bag of tricks )
 - The subsets are pushed upside down on our second stack.
 Limiting the need for rotations when we put them back in order on our initial stack.
-- The first quicksort pass cuts our initial set in half, as well as the subset pushed to our second stack (by rotating the smaller half of that subset under itself) : Therefore, two quartiles are defined from the get go on the bigger quicksort subset.
+- The first quicksort pass cuts our initial set in half, as well as the subset pushed to our second stack (by rotating the smaller half of that subset under itself)
+	- Therefore, two quartiles are defined early on the bigger quicksort subset.
-The ( up to n/4 ) added rotations save pushes between both stacks and further rotations.
+	- The ( up to n/4 ) added rotations save pushes between both stacks and further rotations.
 - My insertion sort compensates its bruteforce sequential fetching by pushing neighbouring elements encountered while drawing from a stack.
-A single swap of their destination stack is then needed to order this "doubled draw".
+	- A single swap of their destination stack is then needed to order this "doubled draw".
 - Joint instructions ( ss, rr, rrr ) are never called during actual solving of the puzzle.
-"Raw" instructions are instead stored in a buffer.
+	- "Raw" instructions are instead stored in a buffer.
 Upon completion, this buffer is read by a function which prints the function calls and joins subsequent "joinable" calls.

 ## Bonuses ~ ( going further ? )
 - Thanks to a reversible array of function pointers pointing to our instruction set, and the use of keys instead of actual values, checker implementation was ridiculously breezy and largely reused the solver's code, parsing and data structures in particular.